hoodiehq/hood.ie/_posts/2016-04-19-shoutouts-week13.md

 * [Raquel Moss](https://github.com/raquelxmoss)
 * [Semere Lemma](https://github.com/gitsemere)

-Next, a big thanks to those who've chimed in with comments on various bits and bugs of Hoodie:
+Next, a big thanks to those who’ve chimed in with comments on various bits and bugs of Hoodie:

 Commenters: